backerman/xwjdic/README.markdown

 # xwjdic (temporary name) v0.01 #

+_This project is totally stale so I'm archiving it. -BSA 2020-05-21_

 This is a (currently highly experimental) front end for the JMDict/KANJIDIC2/JMnedict files maintained by the [Electronic Dictionary Research and Development Group][1] at Monash University.
 It is written from scratch using XQuery and Ruby, and does not use any of the legacy jdic code base.

 My design goals for this system: